bondappetit/website/src/assets/md/bondappétit_whitepaper.md

 ### Phase 1.
 Investment Stage (April 2021 — July 2021)

 At the first phase, our goals will be:
 **Attracting enough liquidity for USDap on Uniswap**.
-Users will be able to invest USDC/USDN in the protocol by locking up their funds for a 3-month period.
+Users will be able to invest USDC in the protocol by locking up their funds for a 3-month period.
 As a reward for this action, the protocol will distribute 5% of the initial BAG offering to all participants of the first phase.

+Later, at Phase 2, users will be able to convert these USDap back to USDC at the exchange rate of 0.999 USDap to 1 USDC.

 **Raising funds**. ****The investment process will be structured through an offering of BAGs on the open market.
 The protocol aims to attract \$1.2M. \$1M will be used for the purchase of RWA and \$200,000 will cover the liquidity pool support and protocol expenses for fiat/crypto conversions and technical expenses of the protocol (oracles maintenance).